I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-Play-WAV/README.md

 ### Executing program

 * Plug in your device
-* Invoke-WebRequest will be entered in the Run Box to download and execute the script from memory
+* Invoke-WebRequest will be entered in the Run Box to download your WAV file
 ```
 powershell -w h -NoP -NonI -Exec Bypass iwr https:// < Your Shared link for the intended file> ?dl=1 -O $env:TMP\e.wav
 ```